Tasmania Holidays tailor-made

 Top itineraries in Tasmania: Hobart, Launceston & National Parks

-Explore the west coast of Tasmania uncovering its dark convict history, encountering unique wildlife and travelling through pristine wilderness.
+Explore the west coast of Tasmania uncovering its dark convict past, encountering unique wildlife and travelling through some of Australia's most spectacular wilderness.

-From tasting wines, tucking into drinks-paired dining and setting off on expert-led excursions to spotting kangaroos, kayaking on pretty bays and walking among national-park peaks, this small-ship cruise combines luxury with wilderness.
+From wine tastings and wildlife excursions to kayaking on pretty bays and national park hikes, this small-ship cruise combines the best of Australian luxury and wilderness.

 Alternatively, call one of our experts on 020 7590 0634.
 We are open today until 6:30 pm.